Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Experiments

 \subsection{Ablation Studies}

-\textbf{Strong ViT baselines equipped with MAE representations}.
-We show the fine-tuning results of the pre-trained ViTs, whose representations are obtained by conventional supervised learning (SL) or self-supervised learning as MAEs (MAE) \cite{he2022masked} in Table \ref{MAEcompare}. \emph{The MAE representation brings about remarkable and consistent accuracy improvements to ViT-B} on RAF-DB (+3.35\%), AfectNet-8 (+3.77\%) and FERPlus (+2.51\%) testing sets, compared with the widely used ImageNet1K SL representation.
-Please refer to Table \ref{MAEcompare}, ViT-B pre-trained using AffectNet data by MAE method achieves the best fine-tuning results of 90.22\%, 61.73\% and 89.00\% accuracy on RAF-DB, AffectNet-8 and FERPlus testing sets respectively without data augmentation.
-Although the AffectNet images we use is almost 1/5 as many images in ImageNet1K (IN1K) training set, the ViT-B model with the MAE representation learned from AffectNet images yields better FER performance than that learned from ImageNet1K images.
-It can be concluded that \emph{the more relevant self-supervised representation containing facial knowledge is superior to the more general representation}.
-And the accuracy numbers of ViT-B increase to 91.07\% on RAF-DB, 62.42\% on AfectNet-8, and 90.18\% on FERPlus testing sets respectively if data augmentation is used, which is shown in Table \ref{ViTbaseline}.
+\textbf{Competitive ViT baselines with MAE representations}.
+We show the FER fine-tuning results of the pre-trained ViTs in Table \ref{MAEcompare}, whose initial representations are obtained by conventional supervised learning (SL) or self-supervised MAE learning(MAE) \cite{he2022masked}. \textbf{\emph{The MAE representation brings about remarkable and consistent accuracy improvements}} to ViT-B on the RAF-DB (+3.35\%), AfectNet-8 (+3.77\%) and FERPlus (+2.51\%) testing sets, compared to the widely used SL representations learned on ImageNet1K dataset (the second row vs. the first row).
+The FER model based on the ViT-B variant pre-trained on AffectNet-270K dataset using the MAE method achieves respectable accuracy numbers: 90.22\%, 61.73\% and 89.00\% on the RAF-DB, AffectNet-8 and FERPlus testing sets, respectively, without data augmentation.

-Benefiting from the strong facial expression representation obtained through the MAE pre-training using AffectNet data without noisy labels, vanilla ViTs are able to achieve decent FER performance.
-Several ViT baselines are provided in Table \ref{ViTbaseline}, in which ViT-B, ViT-S and ViT-T have about 85M, 21M and 5M parameters, respectively.
-It can be seen that ViT-B, ViT-S and ViT-T have similar fine-tuning results, although ViT-B always achieves the best performance in accuracy.
-In particular, \textbf{ViT-T with about 5M parameters obtains very competitive results}.
-Just for your information, \textbf{the lightweight ResNet-18 model has about 12M parameters}.
+Based on the comparison between the second and third entries in Table \ref{MAEcompare}, it can be concluded that the ViT-B FER model pre-trained with MAE self-supervised learning on a facial dataset (AffectNet-270K) significantly outperforms the one pre-trained with MAE self-supervised learning on a general image recognition dataset (ImageNet1K).
+It is worth noting that the AffectNet-270K dataset we utilize only contains about 1/5 of the images compared to the ImageNet1K training set.
+This suggests that \textbf{\emph{a more relevant representation, which includes facial knowledge, is superior to a more general image representation}}.
+Furthermore, the accuracy numbers of the ViT-B model increase to 91.07\% on RAF-DB, 62.42\% on AfectNet-8, and 90.18\% on FERPlus testing sets, respectively, when data augmentation is employed.
+This observation aligns with the fact that Transformers are known to benefit from larger amounts of data, indicating their ``data hunger".